dniel/traefik-forward-auth0/docs/examples/kubernetes/helm.rst

 .. note::

     `Helm`_ is an easy way of deploying application to Kubernetes.
-    Checkout my `example values.yaml`_ for chart to see how to specify values.
-    The example is my running configuration of my internal development site configuration.

-    Also see the `ForwardAuth Helm Chart`_ code and documentation for description of what is available to configure.

     When deploying the chart, it will do the following:

     * Deploy ForwardAuth application